Malli1115/Business_Website/README.md

 # Business_Dynamic_Website
-Using PHP and mySQL
+Using PHP and mySQL <br>
-Blog page and career page are dynamic
+Blog page and career page are dynamic <br>
-Add a post and job from admin pannel to reflect a website ui
+Add a post and job from admin pannel to reflect a website ui <br>